Spacewalkers leave space station for outside chores

 The cable is part of a system that will be needed for a new Russian multi-purpose laboratory called Nauka that is due to launch later this year.

 The new module will replace Russia's Pirs airlock, as well as serve as a research laboratory and berthing port.
-Russian cosmonauts will install the rest of the cable on a future spacewalk.
+Russian cosmonauts will install the rest of the cable during a future spacewalk.

-Before heading back inside the station's airlock around 2 p.m.
-EDT, Cassidy and Parmitano retrieved a failed camera, put a cover on the shuttle's no-longer-needed docking port and began reconfiguring cables that could be used to control the station's electrical system in case of a partial power outage.

-They also repositioned some equipment delivered aboard a Dragon capsule in March.
-The gear - two grapple bars - may be needed by future spacewalkers removing station radiator panels.